Alaska Airlines Field atHusky Stadium

 DEMPSEY INDOOR TRACK

-Opened in 2001, this 80,000-square-foot indoor track is home to the UW track and field team and is one of the premier indoor track and field facilities in the country.
-The facility is highlighted by a permanent 307-meter Mondo track, as well as a full 100-yard FieldTurf infield.
+Opened in 2001, this 80,000-square-foot indoor track is home to the UW track and field team and is one of the premier indoor track and field facilities in the country. the facility is highlighted by a permanent 307-meter Mondo track, as well as a full 100-yard FieldTurf infield.
 Since Jan.
-16 of this year, it has hosted nine indoor track and field competitions.
+16, 2017, it has hosted nine indoor track and field competitions.
 Dempsey is also used as a practice field for the Husky football, softball, baseball, and men and women’s soccer teams.

 NORDSTROM TENNIS CENTER AND BILL QUILLIAN STADIUM

-The Gear Garage, located at the WAC, is stocked with all types of equipment for outdoor recreation to outfit students’ next adventure.
+The Gear Garage, located at the Waterfront Activity Center (WAC), is stocked with all types of equipment for outdoor recreation to outfit students’ next adventure.
 UWild Adventures, the new outdoor program on campus, is new this year.